orstavik/JoiComponents/book/chapter3_lifecycle/HowTo_attributeChangedCallback.md

 Or rather, why not trigger an `attributeChangedCallback(...)` for all attributes, always?

 When you make a custom element, you most often need only observe a few custom attributes.
 But, HTML elements has many attributes.
-Some of these attributes such as `style` can change value quite often.
+Some of these attributes such as `style` and `class` can change value quite often.
 So, if all attribute changes of custom elements would trigger a JS callback, the browser would slow down.